 Veteran Aid and Attendance Pension Benefit

-A totally overlooked source of money to pay family caregivers to provide care at home is the Aid and Attendance Pension Benefit.
+A totally overlooked source of money to pay family caregivers to provide aid at home is the Aid and Attendance Pension Benefit.
 This money is available to veterans who served during a period of war.
 Pension money is also available to the widows of these veterans.
 This benefit can provide up to $2,085 a month in additional income to pay family member to provide care at home.